Afterschool Backpack 2023

 What do you need in Your Backpack?

-Connection Tools for School District Administrators, Site Coordinators, Program Providers, Teachers, and Families: The interactive map provides connections at your fingertips!
+For School District Administrators, Site Coordinators, Program Providers, Teachers, and Families: The interactive map provides connections at your fingertips!

 Find youth serving organizations and other content-specific resources across Wyoming!
-WYAA’s new interactive afterschool map not only provides important information to families and schools, but it also helps identify where more capacity is needed to serve youth.
+WYAA’s interactive afterschool map not only provides important information to families and schools, but it also helps identify where more capacity is needed to serve youth.
 Take some time to explore the listings in your community and be sure to note that we have an update tool!

 Staffing Tools for Managers: PQPs set the stage for development of a comprehensive and coordinated system of services that best serve Wyoming’s children and youth.